High school girls see future in STEM after summer of coding

 The idea that computer science and other STEM careers are “just for boys” appears to be extinct in a classroom of about 20 Washington, D.C.-area high school girls who have spent their summers building websites, programming robots and coding like crazy.

-The high schoolers are part of the Girls Who Code national summer immersion program, and if all goes according to plan, many of them will pursue degrees in computer science or related engineering and math fields.
+The high schoolers are participating in a national summer immersion program organized by the nonprofit Girls Who Code, and if all goes according to plan, many of them will go on to pursue degrees in computer science or related engineering and math fields.
+The program is part of a broader effort to create gender parity in the historically male-dominated fields of STEM and, in particular, computer science.

 This particular classroom, housed in the Georgetown University School of Continuing Studies building in Washington, is sponsored by Software.org: The BSA Foundation, which helped line up special speakers and events throughout the summer.
 But in Washington and its surrounding area, there are at least a handful of other Girls Who Code classrooms, sponsored by companies such as Salesforce, AT&T and Lockheed Martin.